whereisaaron/acmesharp-update-certificate/README.md

 The starting point for this repository is [@bseddon](https://github.com/bseddon)'s `Update-Certificate-http.ps` script.
 The script for using [@ebekker](https://github.com/ebekker)'s [ACMESharp](https://github.com/ebekker/ACMESharp) libraries to issue and install certificates on IIS.
 It uses the `http-01` ACME challenge method. @bseddon has since release his code under an MIT license in [his own repository](https://github.com/whereisaaron/acmesharp-script).

 The goal of this fork is it extend the script to handle the `dns-01` ACME challenge method using the [AWS Route 53](https://aws.amazon.com/route53/) API.
+This version also addds IIS FTPS support (thanks @stoparik).

 ## Additional Features

 * Supports multiple ACMESharp vaults via the `-VaultProfile` parameter
 * Supports different challenge methods via `-ChallengeType`, `-ChallengeHandler`, and `-ChallengeParameters` parameters, including `http-01` and `dns-01`
-* Support issuing certificates without IIS
+* Supports issuing certificates without IIS
+* Supports installing certificates for IIS websites and IIS FTPS sites.
 * Minor bug fixes and log output tweaks

 ## Update-Certificate.ps1